About Us

 Call to Action!

 You can find more information about the event on the website.
 You can register for the email list; it will provide information throughout next year about new speakers and partners.
-It’s also a good idea to follow Helsinki Data Week on social media (links for LinkedIn and Instagram in the footer).
+It’s also a good idea to follow Helsinki Data Week on social media (LinkedIn and Instagram links in the footer).

-We are currently seeking partners and sponsors for 2025.
+We are currently seeking partners and sponsors for the next event.
+There is also a possibility of doing something together between the main events.
 If you want visibility for your data company in Finland and abroad, contact us through the website or LinkedIn!

-Our primary motive for organizing Helsinki Data Week is a better and more inclusive data industry for everyone in Finland.
-We want to thank everyone who attended Helsinki Data Week 2024 and hope that as many people as possible will join the event in 2025, in one way or another.
+Our primary motive for organizing Helsinki Data Week is to create a better and more inclusive data industry for everyone in Finland.
 The community has tremendous value, and we need your contribution!

 Antti Rask